 The sanitary sewer reimbursement (SDC-R) and improvement (SDC-I) fees are based on an equivalent dwelling unit (EDU).
-An EDU is used to describe the wastewater from a customer with flow characteristics similar to a single-family dwelling and having an average of six plumbing fixtures (sinks, toilets, and other drains to the wastewater system).
-An apartment complex with 20 living units would be described as 20 EDUs.
+An EDU is used to describe the wastewater from a customer with flow characteristics similar to a single-family dwelling (approximately 75 gallons per person per day and combined BOD and SS concentration of less than 451 mg/L).
+An apartment complex with 20 living units would be defined as 20 EDUs.

 Commercial customers tend to vary significantly in terms of wastewater volumes.
-A plumbing fixture count is used to recognize different wastewater volumes from commercial customers.
+A plumbing fixture count is used to represent different wastewater volumes from commercial customers.
 Commercial customers also tend to vary significantly in terms of wastewater strengths.
 Certain commercial customers (e.g., restaurants and dry cleaners) contain pollutant loads that are above domestic strength (the average strength of residential customers).
 Customers with medium- or high-strength pollutant loads have larger capacity demands per EDU than residential and domestic-strength commercial customers.
 Consequently, the Mayor's Wastewater Task Force determined that a strength-based fee should be used for commercial customers to recognize these differences.

-The combined BOD and TSS for the low-strength customer category is similar to the combined BOD and TSS for typical residential customers (up to 450 mg/L).
+The combined BOD and TSS for the low-strength customer category are similar to the combined BOD and TSS for typical residential customers (up to 450 mg/L).
 Examples of commercial customers with low-strength waste include professional offices and general retail businesses.
 Approximately 680 or roughly 70 percent of the current commercial customers in Albany fall into the low-strength category.
 Twenty-two percent (22%) of Albany's current commercial customers fall into the medium-strength category (451 mg/L - 1,125 mg/L combined BOD and TSS) including mortuaries, car washes, restaurants, hospitals, and dry cleaners.
 The remaining 8 percent of Albany's current commercial customers fall into the high-strength category (greater than 1,126 mg/L) including industrial launderers, breweries, confectioners, chemical or pharmaceutical companies, and grocery stores with garbage disposals.
-A list of typical customer types in each strength category is included in Appendix A.
+A list of typical customer types in each strength category is included in Appendix I.

-The classification of a new commercial customer will be determined by using the Commercial Customer Classification List (Appendix A).
+The classification of a new commercial customer will be determined by using the Commercial Customer Classification List (Appendix I).
 If the commercial customer cannot be easily categorized, they will be asked to submit estimated wastewater flow and strength data with a description of the type of business activities to the Public Works Director.
 If multiple business types are tributary to a single pipe discharging to the wastewater collection system, the commercial customer classification for each tributary facility will be determined and the classification with the highest strength will become the commercial customer classification for the entire facility.
 The Public Works Director will make the final determination of customer classification for each new commercial customer.